Assail (novel): Critical reception

 Bill Capossere praised its "pace and smooth shifts in POV" and "several vividly exciting set scenes".
 However, he noted the "repetitive nature of some of the plot" and the "characterization has its ups and downs".
-Overall, he conclused "the novel’s positives easily outweighed its negatives".
+Overall, he concluded "the novel’s positives easily outweighed its negatives".

 Fantasy Book Review gave it a 9 out of 10, calling it "one of my favourite books of the year".

 The Wertzone described it as a "mostly well-written, enjoyable novel" but criticized the lack of resolution by its conclusion.